transcom/mymove/README.md

 1. `make client_run`

 The above will start the webpack dev server, serving the front-end on port 3000.
 If paired with `make server_run` then the whole app will work, the webpack dev server proxies all API calls through to the server.

+If both the server and client are running, you should be able to view the Swagger UI at <http://localhost:3000/api/v1/docs>.
+If it does not, try running `make client_build` (this only needs to be run the first time).

 Dependencies are managed by yarn.
 To add a new dependency, use `yarn add`